 Paul rejoiced to receive the gift of financial aid, knowing that this little group of believers had not forgotten about him in his absence, but had united to consider his trying circumstances, and had shown godly concern for him, by arranging for one of their congregation to visit him with some daily supplies.

 It was not so much the value of the gift that Paul received which caused him to be joyful, but knowing that by blessing him - these Christians would be blessed of the Lord, themselves.
 It was through their loving gift that God met Paul's needs.. and Paul knew that this godly gift would add to their blessing in time and spiritual rewards in eternity.

 God, in His grace, has also promised to supply all our needs, and has given us the privilege of prayer and praise - both personal and corporate.
 May we learn to trust Him in all things, to depend on His provision entirely, and not feel the need to look to others for financial help or the other necessities of life.
 And may we develop the gift of gracious giving to others, and rejoice when the Lord, in His goodness, meets their needs - through the gifts he has given us.

-Heavenly Father, what a joy to recall how Paul rejoiced in You, in every situation, and recognised Your hand of blessing through the gifts he received from others.
-Give me a grateful heart for those You use to supply my need, and use me, I pray, to help provide for the needs of others, to Your praise and glory - this I ask in Jesus name, AMEN.
+Heavenly Father, what a joy to recall how Paul rejoiced in You in every situation, and recognised Your hand of blessing through the gifts he received from others.
+Give me a grateful heart for those You use to supply my needs, and use me I pray, to help provide for the needs of others, to Your praise and glory.
+This I ask in Jesus' name, AMEN.